 Adaware was one of the first commercial anti-spyware packages, released by Lavasoft in 1999.
-Over the years Lavasoft extended its abilities and added technologies from third-parties, including Bitdefender's antivirus engine and Avira's malicious URL database.
+Over the years Lavasoft has extended its abilities and added technologies from third-parties, including Bitdefender's antivirus engine and Avira's malicious URL database.
 The program remains a popular antivirus choice, and in 2016 Lavasoft changed its name to Adaware to reflect the success of the brand.

 The current range starts with Adaware Antivirus Free, a very basic product which covers the bare essentials only: static malware detection, real-time blocking of malicious processes and infected files, and the scanning of any downloads to check for threats.

-In this review we’re looking at Adaware Antivirus Pro, a far more powerful commercial edition.
+In this review we’re looking at Adaware Antivirus Pro, a far more capable commercial edition.
 It extends Adaware Free with malicious URL blocking, online banking and shopping protection, a firewall, antispam and more, as well as 24/7 technical support if you run into problems.

 Adaware doesn't rip you off with unexpected increases on renewal, either – quite the opposite.
 Licences renew at a 25% discount off the regular price, plus tax, making them notably cheaper than most of the competition.